CityofToronto/bdit_data-sources/volumes/rescu/README.md

 ### 4- What are the limitations with using this data based the above uses?

 Data gaps make data unreliable for data requests.
+In 2022 and 2023 we have identified significant network wide outages that span days to weeks meaning data availability is very sparse.
+There is a once a year opportunity to repair sensors

 ### 5- Does this data get published?